-Through the study of some architectural details of Choquequirao, which has attributed to Chachapoyan workers the construction of the citadel, it has been possible to deduce that the Inca sovereign responsible for the work was probably Tupac Yupanqui (1471-1493) and it is also possible that was Huayna Capac (1493-1527), as both deported from the conquered lands of the Chachapoyas large numbers of "mitimaes" to work for the benefit of the Inca State.
+Through the study of some architectural details of Choquequirao, which has attributed to Chachapoyan workers the construction of the citadel, it has been possible to deduce that the Inca sovereign responsible for the work was probably Tupac Yupanqui (1471-1493) and it is also possible that was Huayna Capac (1493-1527), as both deported from the conquered lands of the Chachapoyas a large number of "mitimaes" to work for the Inca State profit.

 In the years previous to its abandonment, Choquequirao was always more isolated and its inhabitants had to expand their area of agricultural culture to directly attend their nutritional needs.

 About the end of Choquequirao, it is plausible to think that the Chachapoyans who built the citadel, which had ended up being the "yanaconas" (servants) of the incan residents of the complex, rebelled and executed the Inca proxies, successively running away from the place.

 As a result of its abandonment Choquequirao was soon claimed by the jungle, who hid the Sanctuary under its protective vegetal mantle.